10 Yoga Poses to Improve Flexibility and Strength for Beginners

 Why yoga is important ?

 Yoga is an incredibly beneficial form of exercise that can help improve physical, mental, and emotional health.
 On the physical side, it helps improve flexibility, balance, and strength, as well as reduce stress and improve posture.
-On the mental side, yoga has been found to reduce symptoms of depression, anxiety, and stress, while improving concentration and focus.
+On the mental side, yoga poses has been found to reduce symptoms of depression, anxiety, and stress, while improving concentration and focus.
 Finally, on the emotional side, yoga has been found to increase self-esteem, help with self-acceptance, and provide a sense of inner peace and acceptance.
 In short, yoga is an incredibly powerful form of exercise that can help improve overall health and well-being.

 Hi there!
 Here is a list of 10 yoga poses great for beginners looking to improve their flexibility and strength.